n8n-io/n8n-docs/docs/doc2/table-extraction/mapping-of-columns.md

 ![](/_images/doc2/image-8-1024x790.png)

-If a column has been mapped incorrectly you can simply re-map the column by clicking the dropdown menu again.
+If a column has been mapped incorrectly you can simply re-map the column by clicking the drop-down menu again.

 In the following video you can see in detail how to map and re-map different columns on a document: